-Soil was a project of Neutral Ground Artist-Run Centre which is currently not in operation.
+SOIL was a project of Neutral Ground Artist-Run Centre that opperated from 1997-2005.

 SOIL was formed in response to the impact of new tools and technologies on local communities and artists by providing a focus for media arts activity and a public venue for artists to create and exhibit new work.